Roko-B/Roko-B/README.md

 I am a highschool student currently studying in the 3rd grade mathematics branch of the gymnasium of **"Gimnazija Andrije Mohorovičića, Rijeka."** I have experience in front end and back end development, as well as more low level languages such as ` C ` .
 I was part of our school's Crobotics teams as a backend software engineer for a year.
 I have a passion for mathematics, and have informal experience with mathematical proofs.
 I utilize math in the IT field by using mathematical modeling to come up with solutions to problems or with optimizations to existing solutions.

 ## I have experience in/with
-- Java Script and React,
+- Java Script, Type script and React,
 - Python and Matplotlib,
 - Html,
 - CSS,